Fitz9000/VBA-Functions/README.md

 End Function

-'Delete column with a string in the first row
-Sub deleteColumn(stringToDelete As String)
+'Delete column with a string in the first row - requires exact match Sub deleteColumn(stringToDelete As String)

     Dim lastCol As Long